|Nutrition Facts (per serving)|

 Gather the ingredients.

 In a medium saucepan, melt the butter and stir in the flour to make a roux.

 Allow the roux to cook for 1 to 2 minutes while stirring.

 Add the milk a little at a time, whisking it continuously, allowing the mixture to blend and thicken.
 This will take about 10 minutes, although 20 minutes is recommended by cooking school instructors.
 Lower the heat to medium-low if needed.

 - You can use your preferred milk, although whole milk will result in a creamier sauce.
 There is some debate over whether the milk should be cold, room temperature, or warmed.
-Ultimately, choose your side, but ensure you aren't starting with hot or scaled milk.
+Choose your side, but be sure not to start with hot or scalded milk.
 You can heat the milk briefly in the microwave or on the stovetop.

 - Pay attention to your sauce as it cooks.
-It will need stirring pretty much throughout the recipe to ensure there aren't lumps and everything is blended together well and not scorching on the bottom of the pan.
+You need to stir it pretty much throughout cooking to ensure there aren't lumps, everything is blended together well, and nothing is scorching on the bottom of the pan.